 Students get to spend a day with a mentor experiencing what it might be like to have a career as an IT professional.
 The intent is that more girls will then choose to pursue technology at secondary and tertiary level.
 This is both an example of a way to increase the number of school students interested in studying technology and also an attempt to increase diversity in the STEM workforce.
-The school students, 300 mentors and 100 organisations participate in six cities.
+In 2018, ShadowTech had over 600 students, 300 mentors and 100 organisations participate in six cities.
 In 2019, the Ministry of Youth stopped funding this initiative.
 A crowd sourcing campaign is open and it will be important to support these important diversity initiatives moving forward.